-In a Utopian world, animals would be free to roam about, raise their young ones, enjoy their native environments and follow their natural instincts.
+In a perfect world, animals would be free to roam about, raise their young ones, enjoy their natural habitats, and follow their instincts.
 However, dogs and cats have a difficult time surviving when they live in our concrete jungles.
 It is our responsibility to take care of them.
 People with resources can make a lifetime commitment to an animal by adopting from an animal shelter or rescuing one in need.
-It is also important to stop breeding purebred animals because it contributes to the animal overpopulation.
+Instead of buying dogs from breeders, adopting a dog or any other pet from shelters is far more beneficial.

 There are several shelters now which cater to animals abandoned by their owners or brought in from the streets.
 Home to dogs, cattle and birds and many more creatures, these shelters are doing their part in serving the distressed.
 They rescue and rehabilitate the orphaned, abandoned, old, injured, abused and physically disabled alike.
-They not only house animals and care for them selflessly, they take them to their hearts.

-Today, it boasts of an Out Patient’s Department, an in-house clinic for the strays that accommodates about 150-200 animals, two operation theaters, a Lab and X-ray unit.
-They have a sanctuary in Gurgaon that houses about a thousand animals.
-There is also round the clock ambulance service for the strays as well as an emergency night clinic for pets.
-It also functions as the adoption center for all Friendicoes animals.
-It is difficult keep a count of the successful rescues and adoptions they have under their belt.
-The number easily runs into thousands.
-The change they seek is acceptance towards Desi dogs and responsible ownership of pets, which includes training yourself and your dog to conduct properly in public.
+It also has an Out Patient Department, an in-house clinic for the strays that accommodates about 150-200 animals, two operation theatres, a laboratory and X-ray unit.
+They have a sanctuary in Gurugram that houses about a thousand animals.
+There is also a round-the-clock ambulance service for strays as well as an emergency night clinic for pets.
+It also functions as the pet adoption centre for all Friendicoes animals.
+The change they seek is acceptance towards desi breeds and responsible ownership of pets, which includes training yourself and your dog to understand each other.

-Everything MEOW is the brainchild of Delhi based Ankita Yadav.
+Everything MEOW is the brainchild of Delhi-based Ankita Yadav.
 She started an online space for everything that is cat related in September 2014.
 She has been working towards cat welfare since January 2013.
 This online community has successfully helped more than 600 cats till date.
 In Ankita’s words, the motivation behind EM is the need for collective responsibility that is greatly required in the pet community and reducing the stigma that is associated with cats.
 She also educates people on cat care, and provides guidance to pet parents and to people who wish to translate their love for animals into meaningful action.
 Many people found their first cats through this Facebook page.
 Now they’ve become volunteers and are rescuing and rehabilitating stray cats from the streets.
-This page facilitates people to stay in touch and share adorable pictures that have been a huge driving force in convincing others to do the same.

-Based in Gurgaon, Umeed believes that instead of spending money on buying a pure-bred dog, adopting one that will forever wag his tail for rescuing him will make your efforts worthwhile.
-Adopted dogs may need more care but they make for permanent, loving best friends.
-Operational since April 2015, they have conducted an average of 120+ rescue operations per year and around 40-50 adoptions, both national and international.
-They constantly update their Facebook page with details of doggies that are up for adoption.
+Based in Gurugram, Umeed has been operational since April 2015.
+They have conducted an average of 120+ rescue operations per year and around 40-50 adoptions, both national and international.
+The organisation constantly update their Facebook page with details of pets for adoption.
 They also urge people to provide material help for the ones that are already in the shelter.
-There are some cats up for adoption too, if you’re more feline-friendly.
+If you’re thinking of adopting a cat, you can generally find some options here.

 4. Voice of Voiceless

-Championing the cause of animals in distress, Ajaydeep and Samita Singh look after the abandoned pets and street animals, giving a ‘voice to the voiceless’.
-They have been helping the community for over 5 years as a registered NGO.
-The enthusiastic couple brings home those animals that are injured and cures them with the help of experienced veterinarians.
-They have successfully carried out hundreds of rescues, cruelty calls and FIRs and over 250 adoptions.
+Championing the cause of animals in distress, Ajaydeep and Samita Singh look after abandoned pets and street animals, literally giving a voice to the voiceless.
+They have been helping the community for over five years as a registered NGO.
+The enthusiastic couple brings home animals that are injured and cures them with the help of experienced veterinarians.
+They have successfully carried out hundreds of rescues, filed cruelty cases and FIRs and conducted over 250 adoptions.
 Their aim is to bring a change in backyard and unethical breeding practices and encourage adoptions of shelter pets.

-The mission this student-run community has embarked onto is: “There should be no animal without a shelter and no house without a pet”.
-They have been helping the animals in distress for over three years now.
-All the team members are young animal lover enthusiasts, in the age group of 18 to 25.
+The mission of this student-run community is that there should be no animal without a shelter and no house without a pet.
+They have been helping animals in distress for over three years now.
+All the team members are young animal lovers, in the age group of 18 to 25.
 They have been concentrating their efforts towards promoting adoptions of desi strays who are often ignored for their purebred counterparts.
 If you’re thinking of adopting a dog in India, People For Paws is one of the most helpful organisations to contact.